andrew/ultimate-awesome/README.md

 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [fucking-awesome-creative-coding](https://github.com/Correia-jpv/fucking-awesome-creative-coding) - Creative Coding: Generative Art, Data visualization, Interaction Design, Resources.
 With repository stars⭐ and forks🍴.
 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
+- [awesome-iOS-security-tools](https://github.com/Dado1513/awesome-iOS-security-tools) - A collection of iOS tools designed for security purposes.
 - [awesome-microsoft-flight-simulator-2020](https://github.com/daghb/awesome-microsoft-flight-simulator-2020) - Awesome list of resources for Microsoft Flight Simulator 2020.
 - [dmg-data-science-awesome](https://github.com/developer-multigroup/dmg-data-science-awesome) - Source for Who're Interested in Data!.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.